Gypsy Joe: Return to the United States and retirement

 After many taxing years in the ring, an elderly Gypsy Joe returned to the United States in the 2000s where he performed on the independent circuit primarily in the Southeast.
 In 2001, he attended the International Wrestling Association's Juicio Final event held in his native Puerto Rico, where he received the recognition of the promotion.

 In April 2003, a 69-year-old Joe faced New Jack in an infamous hardcore match before a small crowd.
 Due to Joe's no-selling throughout the match and headbutting New Jack hard on the nose, New Jack legitimately attacked Joe with a chain, a baseball bat wrapped in barbed wire, and several other weapons.
-With audience members angrily cursing Jack, the match ended in a chaotic no-contest and became a widely circulated viral video.
+With audience members angrily shouting racial slurs at Jack, the match ended in a chaotic no-contest and became a widely circulated viral video.
 New Jack was then arrested and charged with assault with a weapon.

 During this period, although mainly working in his home state of Tennessee, the haggard Gypsy Joe maintained his reputation as a resilient veteran with indie appearances throughout the US.
 On July 30, 2005, he was enlisted as the special guest referee for CZW Tournament of Death IV held in New Castle, Delaware.
 The tournament featured various performers that credit Joe for pioneering the in-ring style they now emulate.
 In 2007, WWE Magazine named Gypsy Joe the world's oldest wrestler at the age of 73.
 On February 13, 2010, he appeared in the corner of Eddie Kingston and Necro Butcher as Butcher's mentor for their No Rules tag team match at the Ring of Honor 8th Anniversary Show in New York City.

 Joe wrestled his last match at the Gypsy Joe retirement show on January 7, 2011.
 Held in Tullahoma, Tennessee by the Southern Wrestling Federation, the bout marked an end to a career which began 60 years prior.